-- All 9 hole and 18 hole individual competition rounds in Medal, Stableford, Par/Bogey and Maximum Score formats must be submitted for handicap purposes, subject to the competition being played to the Rules of Golf on a golf course with a current Course Rating and Slope Rating.
+- All 9 hole and 18 hole individual competition rounds in Medal, Stableford, Par/Bogey and Maximum Score formats must be submitted for handicap purposes, subject to the competition being played to the Rules of Golf on a measured course with a current Course Rating and Slope Rating.

 - Scores from team competitions and match play are not currently acceptable in England, although this may change based on feedback from other jurisdictions that include those format

 - Players are required to register their intention to submit a score from General (casual) Play before commencing the round.
 You should do this by signing in on the My England Golf app.

 - See the Terms of Competition, Appendix J for more information about Acceptable Scores

 Minimum Number of Holes